v0ss3n/midimadness/_posts/2024-10-22-software-setup.md

     lastTouchValues[i] = touchValues[i];
 ```

-before final closing bracket of the loop
+Before final closing bracket of the loop:

 ```
   // All of the pins returned the same value, which means probably something is frozen.